lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Temperature looks like it needs to be indicating at least in the neighborhood of 17-18 C to "fully" thaw.
 - Note regarding temperature found in lab indicates that thawing does not affect the contents of the cooler.
 - Cooler contains a frozen special key and a frozen document
+- Furnace being nearby will thaw the freezer

 ### Library